dakom/basic-site-api/README.md

 ## Synopsis

 Basic starter code for standard api site on appengine.
-Includes account essentials out of the box (forgot password, mailing list subscription, etc.)
+Includes account essentials out of the box (forgot password, mailing list subscription, avatar, etc.)

 Currently it's a work-in-progress and hasn't been used in very different kinds of scenarios, which would likely affect some architectural changes, but it is being used on some live projects at the moment.